luisantoniococa/RTSL_Project1/README.md

 # RTSL_Project1

+## Motivation and Process

++ Analyzed flight data for 2019 to date to find trends and/or correlations among factors such as carrier delays, days of the week, and cancellations for better and informed decisions to travel to and from Kansas City.
++ Motivation: We were thinking of vacation and how nice it would be as we ruminate over our project.
++ Process: Started big and pared it down.
+   + It began with pricing, best day of week on flights, hotels, attractions, transportation, etc.
+   + This was too much information to analyze with the time that we had, so we started asking questions based off our data source.
+   + We narrowed down our questions to flight delays in airport.
+This would be helpful for someone that would like the least amount of time waiting in an airport.

 This project takes Data from the Bareu of Transportations, then focus in airlines and how much delay is expected from diferent airlines.

 A more detailed explanations can be found in the project report at the following link.